chadananda/st-dev/src/content/courses/rohani-new-atheism.md

 image: "/courses/sours-tall.jpg#floater_sm"
 ---

-Michael Sours will be presenting on the strange assumptions which rise from a distinctly Christian "New Atheism" and the implications of Baha'u'llah's assertion of two distinct types of knowledge from the Kitáb-i-Íqán.
+Michael (Sours) Rohani will be presenting on the strange assumptions which rise from a distinctly Christian "New Atheism" and the implications of Baha'u'llah's assertion of two distinct types of knowledge from the Kitáb-i-Íqán.

 ---

 ![Michael Sours](/courses/sours-wide.jpg#full)

-## A Weekend Study Retreat
+## A Weekend Study Retreat with Michael (Sours) Rohani

 ```
 Retreat Address: 1999 Ridge Rd, North San Juan, CA 95960